 Although it’s important not to worry excessively every time your child has a bump or bruise, in some instances, you will need to consult a doctor.
 A special concern in growing children is that their bones have growth plates, which is a band of softer cartilage between the end of the bone (the epiphysis) and the middle shaft (the diaphysis).
 Cartilage is weaker than bone, so it is common to see fractures in this area.
 Usually these fractures heal relatively quickly, often within 3 – 6 weeks, but immediate treatment is critical, and fracture fragments that are displaced need to be realigned.

-If your child is injured and you are concerned it might be a fracture, see a doctor or go to an emergency department immediately.
+If your child is injured and you are concerned it might be a fracture, see a doctor or go to an Accident & Emergency (A&E) department immediately.

 Although regular exercise is an important part of your child’s routine, make sure they have at least 1 rest day per week.
 If your child is excelling in a specific sport or activity, make sure their training is appropriate to their age, and not at a level that risks injury.
 A balanced diet and a healthy family environment will also ensure your child avoids injury and illness where possible.